 Life-Threatening Complications

 While most energy drink side effects are manageable, there are more severe and life-threatening risks, particularly for teens who may consume them in large quantities.
-In extreme cases, energy drinks can cause:
+In extreme cases, these drinks can cause:

-- Cardiac Arrest: Some teens may suffer from heart complications after consuming multiple energy drinks, especially if they have pre-existing heart conditions.
+- Cardiac Arrest: Some teens may suffer from heart complications after consuming multiple caffeinated drinks, especially if they have pre-existing heart conditions.

 - Seizures: The caffeine and other stimulants in energy drinks can lower the seizure threshold, leading to the potential for seizures in children with epilepsy or even those without a history of seizures.